kontent-ai/integration-bynder/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This [custom element](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) extension for [Kontent by Kentico](https://kontent.ai) allows users to link selected assets from their [bynder](https://www.bynder.com/en/) asset library into their structured content.
+This [custom element](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) extension for [Kontent.ai](https://kontent.ai) allows users to link selected assets from their [bynder](https://www.bynder.com/en/) asset library into their structured content.

 ## Features

 - Editors can
   - Search for assets in their Bynder project
-  - Link selected assets with their content items with preview directly inside of the Kontent editor
+  - Link selected assets with their content items with preview directly inside of the Kontent.ai editor

 ## Demo